 Prof. Dr.-Ing.
 Dr. h.c. mult.
 Klaus Friedrich joined the institute as Research Director, Materials Science, on August 1, 1990.
 He came from the Technical University Hamburg-Harburg TUHH, where he headed the area of plastics / composites from 1982 to 1990.
 After joining the IVW he developed the materials science at the institute and established this area as an internationally recognized and renowned research field.
-Prof. Friedrich retired in 2006.
-Professor Friedrich passed away in May 2021.
+Professor Friedrich retired in 2006, but remained closely associated with IVW.
+He passed away in May 2021.

 Prof. Dr.-Ing.
 Frank Haupert became Group Leader in the Department Materials Science in 2002 after graduating and obtaining a doctorate at the TU Kaiserslautern.
 Besides his extensive activities in the field of tribology he successfully established the field of polymer nano composites and the nano research group.
 He also lectured at the University of Applied Sciences Pirmasens.
 In 2010 he left the IVW GmbH and became Managing Director of NanoProfile GmbH.
 He was appointed as professor of “Constructive Product Design” at the Hamm-Lippstadt University of Applied Sciences in 2011.